MikeGriffinReborn/EntitySpaces/README.md

 Yep, you can actually select only the columns you desire and the SQL is extremely lean.

-NOTE: InnerJoin is used above, also supported are RightJoin, LeftJoin, CrossJoin, and FullJoin.
+**NOTE**: InnerJoin is used above, also supported are RightJoin, LeftJoin, CrossJoin, and FullJoin.

 Results from the Query Above